dh256git/project27/src/support/pricing.md

 licence: copyright
 buttonStyle: fg-general-vol
 backgroundStyle: bg-general-vol
-pitch: We offer a range of support sessions, to suit your individual needs.
+pitch: We offer a range of ad-hoc support sessions and regular supervision for members and non-members alike, to suit your individual needs.
 If you'd like to set up a regular support plan with a variety of support sessions, we will work with you to build and schedule a personalised skill studio.
 ---

+We offer subscriptions, pay as you go options, and tiers of discounts to suit everyone's schedule and budget.

 {% capture tab1-content %}
+## Ad-hoc support (no membership required)

 The pricing of our pay-as-you-go support sessions varies based on whether they are for personal, professional, or business purposes, with the session format tailored to your preferences.

 ### Personal Support - 60 Minutes for £35.00